 Where Are Pakkawood Handles Commonly Found?

-Another common choice for a Pakkawood handle, are kitchen utensils.
+Another common choice for Pakkawood handles are in kitchen utensils.
 As Pakkawood is resistant to water and heat, it makes for a great choice to have in your kitchen.

-The wide variety of colors also help them to match many styles of kitchen décor.
+The wide variety of Pakkawood colors also help them to match many styles of kitchen décor.

 Pakkawood comes with a lot of different advantages.
 It’s durable, strong, and long-lasting.
 It makes for a great choice for knives that will see a lot of daily use such as those in a high-end kitchen.
 Not only that, but Pakkawood is also usually water and heat resistant too.